6 Vitamins and Minerals all Men should be taking

 “May you live in interesting times”.
 This Chinese proverb is not a well-wishing prayer, far from it, it is supposed to be a curse.
-Some people interpret it the following way: we live in the age of massive information access and opportunity, which is surely interesting, and yet, we are faced with glaringly ridiculous statistics when it comes to common sense decisions.
+Some people interpret it the following way: we live in the age of massive information access and opportunity, which is interesting, and yet, we are faced with glaringly ridiculous statistics when it comes to common-sense decisions.

 One such area is our nutrition.
 Despite the enormous amount of research pointing to the dependence of human health on micronutrients (vitamins and minerals), it is astounding to realize that 95% of American adults are deficient in vitamin D and 61% are deficient in Magnesium, two of the most important micronutrients for the human body (according to a study by ewg.org).

-For men, these deficiencies in important nutrients have a direct result on the endocrine system, increases the susceptibility to erectile dysfunction, and lowers the free testosterone in the blood as well.
+For men, these deficiencies in essential nutrients have a direct result on the endocrine system, increases the susceptibility to erectile dysfunction, and lowers the free testosterone in the blood as well.

-Owing to the rather black and white difference micronutrients can have on a man’s sex life, it is a no-brainer to at least know about, and incorporate the following vitamins and minerals for sexual health.
+Owing to the difference micronutrients can have on a man’s sex life, it is a no-brainer to at least know about, and incorporate vitamins and minerals for sexual health.

 95% of adults deficient in a fundamentally required vitamin, is quite a shocking statistic.
 According to a study submitted to the American Heart Association’s annual meeting in 2015, researchers found compelling evidence suggesting the link between low levels of vitamin D and erectile dysfunction.